20 July plot: Aftermath

-A member of the SA convicted of participating in the plot was Obergruppenführer Wolf-Heinrich Graf von Helldorf, who was the Orpo Police Chief of Berlin and had been in contact with members of the resistance since before the war.
-Collaborating closely with Arthur Nebe, he was supposed to direct all police forces in Berlin to stand down and not interfere in the military actions to seize the government.
+A member of the SA convicted of participating in the plot was SA-Obergruppenführer Wolf-Heinrich Graf von Helldorf, who was the Orpo Police Chief of Berlin and had been in contact with members of the resistance since before the war.
+Collaborating closely with SS-Gruppenführer Arthur Nebe, he was supposed to direct all police forces in Berlin to stand down and not interfere in the military actions to seize the government.
 However, his actions on 20 July had minimal influence on the events.
 For his involvement in the conspiracy, he was later arrested, convicted of treason and executed.

 After 3 February 1945, when Freisler was killed in an American air raid, there were no more formal trials, but as late as April, with the war weeks away from its end, Canaris' diary was found, and many more people were implicated.
-Hans Von Dohnanyi was accused of being the "spiritual leader" of the conspiracy to assassinate Hitler, and executed 6 April 1945.
-Dietrich Bonhoeffer, whom Von Dohnanyi had recruited into the Abwehr, was executed 9 April 1945 along with Canaris, Oster, and 4 others.
-Executions continued to the last days of the war.
+Hans Von Dohnanyi was accused of being the "spiritual leader" of the conspiracy to assassinate Hitler, and executed on 6 April 1945.
+Dietrich Bonhoeffer, whom Von Dohnanyi had recruited into the Abwehr, was executed 9 April 1945 along with Canaris, Oster, and four others.
+Executions continued and ramped up into the last days of the war, as the Nazis were determined to take down as many of their enemies with them as they possibly could.

 Hitler took his survival to be a "divine moment in history", and commissioned a special decoration to be made for each person wounded or killed in the blast.
 The result was the Wound Badge of 20 July 1944.
-The badges were struck in three values: gold, silver, and black (the colours denoted the severity of the wounds received by each recipient).
+The badges were struck in three values: gold, silver, and black.
+(The colours denoted the severity of the wounds received by each recipient.)
 A total of 100 badges were manufactured, and 47 are believed to have actually been awarded.
 Each badge was accompanied by an ornate award document personally signed by Hitler.
 The badges themselves bore a facsimile of his signature, making them among the rarest decorations to have been awarded by Nazi Germany.

-For his role in stopping the coup Major Remer was promoted to colonel and ended the war as a major general.
-After the war he co-founded the Socialist Reich Party and remained a prominent Neo-Nazi and advocate of Holocaust Denial until his death in 1997.
+For his role in stopping the coup Major Remer was promoted to colonel and ended the war as a Major General.
+After the war he co-founded the Socialist Reich Party and remained a prominent neo-Nazi and advocate of Holocaust denial until his death in 1997.

-Philipp von Boeselager, the German officer who provided the plastic explosives used in the bomb, escaped detection and survived the war.
+Major Philipp von Boeselager, the German officer who provided the plastic explosives used in the bomb, escaped detection and survived the war.
 He was the second-to-last survivor of those involved in the plot and died on 1 May 2008, aged 90.
-The last survivor of the 20 July Plot was Ewald-Heinrich von Kleist-Schmenzin, the thwarted plotter of just a few months before.
+The last survivor of the 20 July Plot was Oberleutnant Ewald-Heinrich von Kleist-Schmenzin, the thwarted plotter of just a few months before.
 He died on 8 March 2013, aged 90.